bitextor/deferred-crawling/README.md

 pip install -r requirements.txt
 ```

+Also, it depends on Bitextor tool `warc2text`.
+Follow the README.md instructions inside the folder "warc2text" to properly download, install and compile.

 ## Usage

 This is an example to reconstruct a Bitextor standoff annotated output obtained from an English-Greek domain: